Backpack Rain Covers: The “Love-Hate” Guide to Keeping Your Gear Dry

 Step 5: When to Ditch the Cover for a Pack Liner

-For less than a dollar, a 3-mil contractor bag dropped inside your pack creates an impenetrable waterproof barrier.
+While commercial dry bags and pack liners are great, a 3-mil contractor bag dropped inside your pack creates an exceptional, highly water-resistant barrier for less than a dollar.
 You stuff your sleeping bag, clothes, and sensitive gear inside, twist the top closed, and tuck it down.

 Before Your Next Rain Hike: A Quick Check